Frequently Asked Questions

-- Yes.
+- Yes, you can do so through the normal plate purchase process.
 You will need the recipient's name and address, including their county of residence, and identify them as the "Plate Owner" in the order process.
 All My Plates are delivered to the County Tax Assessor-Collector office of the "Plate Owner", which is not necessarily the same as the "Purchaser's" county of residence.
 Policies regarding picking-up another persons plates may differ by County, and you are encouraged to contact the "Plate Owner's" County Tax Assessor-Collector office for details.
-Alternatively, Gift Cards are also available for purchase if you're unsure as to what plate design and message the recipient would like.
+You may also contact our Customer Service Center at 888-7MYPLATES (888-769-7528), M-F 8a-6p for assistance.

 - How do I replace damaged plates?